How Much Concrete Fits in a Wheelbarrow? 9 Trips per Yard

 How much concrete does a wheelbarrow hold?

 It depends on the wheelbarrow and safe loading.
-For planning, many small pours use 3 to 4 ft3 per trip rather than full nominal capacity.
+For planning, use 3 ft3 per wet-concrete trip as a conservative default, then adjust if the route and crew support a different load.

 How many wheelbarrow trips are in a yard?